 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of FinexBox consists of four parts: general information, fees, deposit methods and security.

-FinexBox is a cryptocurrency exchange based in Hong Kong that launched in October 2018.
+FinexBox is a crypto exchange based in Hong Kong that launched in October 2018.
 Hong Kong is in a way the Mecca of cryptocurrency trading.
-A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z, KuCoin and BitFlip.
+A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z and KuCoin.

 Finexbox is a full-featured spot trading platform for major digital assets & cryptocurrencies, including Bitcoin, Ethereum, EOS, Litecoin, Ripple, NEO, Monero and many more.
 The exchange offers leveraged margin trading through a peer-to-peer funding market.
 This allows users to securely trade with up to 3.3x leverage.
 They also boast a suite of order types to help traders take advantage of every situation.

 The company owning the exchange is GENESIS BLOCKCHAIN GLOBAL LTD (registered in both the UK and in China).
 There is also sufficient information about the team operating the exchange (in particular on the co-founder and CEO Dennis Smith and the co-founder and CTO Lun Bao) for an investor to feel safe.